CarVac/MeleeConchRuleset/ruleset.md

 Modifier Input: Any Digital Input or Digitized HRAI that, when actuated in combination with other Inputs, changes the behavior of an Analog Output or a Digital Trigger Output

-Dedicated Modifier Input: Any Modifier Input that influences no Outputs when actuated alone or in concert with other Dedicated Modifiers.
+Dedicated Modifier Input: Any Modifier Input that influences no Outputs when actuated alone or in concert with other Dedicated Modifiers

+Influence: to be one of the inputs used by the controller to determine the state of an Output.

+Control: to be the sole Input to Influence an Output.

 # General